‘Canadian Kim Kardashian’ Kami Osman Sticks Out Her Tongue As She Flaunts Curvy Booty In New Photo

-Kami Osman, a Canadian singer/songwriter who’s known for her striking resemblance to reality TV star Kim Kardashian, gave her fans a treat today when she shared a photo of herself wearing some skintight leather pants.
-In the photo, a side by side shot of Kami wearing the same outfit, she sticks out her tongue and sends the camera a coy stare, a move that likely triggered more than a couple of gasps in her Instagram fanbase.
+Kami Osman, a Canadian singer/songwriter who’s known for her striking resemblance to reality TV star Kim Kardashian, gave her fans a treat today when she shared a photo of herself wearing skintight leather pants.
+In the photo, a side-by-side shot of Kami wearing the same outfit, she sticks out her tongue and sends the camera a coy stare, a move that likely triggered more than a couple of gasps in her Instagram fanbase.
 The photo is taken from behind which gives the viewer a great of the curves of her pert derriere.

 “Made some pants out my ex????” she quipped in the caption.